 This may seem like a difficult decision.

-The reason for this advice is that the will becomes a publicly available document once a grant of probate is made, so all that withholding the will does is to delay the time from which it can be inspected.
-There is little advantage to such as delay if the will is going to be contested, and withholding it may make someone who feels that they have been wronged more determined to pursue action.
+In any case, the Will becomes a publicly available document once a grant of probate is made, so all that withholding the Will does is to delay the time from which it can be inspected.
+There is little advantage to such as delay if the Will is going to be contested, and withholding it may make someone who feels that they have been wronged more determined to pursue action.

-In all litigation, an attempt at early resolution out of court is viewed favourably.
-Not providing the will, and therefore not being able to settle earlier (and at lower costs to both sides) is not likely to win the sympathy of the judge.
+In all litigation (such as when contesting the validity of a Will), an attempt at early resolution out of court is viewed favourably.
+Not providing the Will, and therefore not being able to settle earlier (and at lower costs to both sides) is not likely to win the sympathy of the judge.

 Its also human nature to assume that something is wrong if information is withheld.
 Showing that there is nothing to hide – no secrets – actually can make the executors lives easier by allowing them to get on with the job, rather than fielding questions from worried but persistent beneficiaries or family members.